 The right of peaceful protest and orderly demonstration on campus is generally available only to the College community.
 Demonstrations by persons who are not members of the current campus community will be limited to protest and demonstration in connection with and related to a specific event that is "open to the public," and must be associated with or related to attendance at the event.

-The Office of the Dean of the College will seek assistance and consultation with the Department of Public Safety and the Director of Media Relations when evaluating requests.
-In asking groups and individuals to seek prior approval for schedule and location for peaceful protest and orderly demonstrations, the College’s goal is to give the College the opportunity to provide space that accommodates the reasonable needs of both the College community and those engaged in acts of constitutionally protected speech or protest.
+The Office of the Dean of the College will seek assistance and consultation with the Department of Public Safety and the Office of Communications when evaluating requests.
+In asking groups and individuals to seek prior approval regarding the schedule and location for peaceful protest and orderly demonstrations, the College’s goal is to give the College the opportunity to provide space that accommodates the reasonable needs of both the College community and those engaged in acts of constitutionally protected speech or protest.

 In addition to the guidelines set forth in this policy, other factors considered by the College in determining whether a request for peaceful protest or orderly demonstrations should be granted include, but are not limited to, whether such protest of demonstration would

-Whenever appropriate, the Office of the Dean of the College, with assistance and consultation with the Department of Public Safety and the Director of Media Relations, will designate clearly marked areas for protest or demonstrations.
+Whenever appropriate, the Office of the Dean of the College, with assistance and consultation with the Department of Public Safety and the Office of Communications, will designate clearly marked areas for protest or demonstrations.
 Activities that take place in the vicinity of College residences, classrooms, the library, Nevin chapel/Miller Lecture and Recital Hall and similar facilities must be conducted in such a way as to respect the necessity for maintaining a reasonable degree of order and low volume in such areas.

 It is a violation of College regulations for any person to prevent the orderly conduct of any College activity.
 Participation in any effort to prevent or disrupt a class or other College function or event, or to seize any College building or part thereof, or to violate the right of an audience to listen at a College function, or to interfere with any activity of any member of the College community, is an offense that will require the offending party to leave College property, and may prompt other actions as are appropriate under the circumstances, including arrest and criminal charges against the offending individual.